Criticism of value-form theory: Monetary theory of value

+In his initial discussion of the genesis of money, Marx makes his position quite clear:

+Nevertheless, there are value-form theorists who want to argue the exact opposite.
 The suggestion of some authors (such as Reuten/Williams) is that although Marx's alleged labour theory of value is theoretically wrong as stated, his theory can be modified such that, rather than value being created by co-operative human labour, value and abstract labour can be regarded as effects ("social forms") created by the exchange-process itself.
 Simply put, the value of goods is nothing more than the money they will exchange for, from which it seems to follow, that if money does not exist, value does not exist either.
 This interpretation is often called the monetary theory of value.
 Thus, Michael Heinrich claims that:

+Fred Moseley highlights that Michael Heinrich's central claim is that "products of labour become commodities, and commodities come to possess value, only as a result of actual exchanges on the market.”
+Such an interpretation not only makes a mockery of Marx’s value theory as whole, it is also a bizarre view of what the production and trade of commodities actually involves in the real world.

 The Greek Marxian economist John Milios also argues for a monetary theory of value, where "Money is the necessary form of appearance of value (and of capital) in the sense that prices constitute the only form of appearance of the value of commodities."
 Critics of this interpretation think that it cannot be correct, for three reasons: